 Because people with paranoid personality disorder are so suspicious and distrustful, doctors often have difficulty establishing a cooperative, mutually respectful relationship with them.
 To help establish a relationship and thus encourage people to participate in treatment, doctors often try to acknowledge any suspicions that have any validity.

 No treatments are effective for paranoid personality disorder.
 However, if people are willing to cooperate, cognitive-behavioral therapy Psychotherapy Extraordinary advances have been made in the treatment of mental illness.
 As a result, many mental health disorders can now be treated nearly as successfully as physical disorders.
 Most treatment... read more may be helpful.

-Drugs, such as antidepressants Drug therapy for depression A short discussion of prolonged grief disorder.
-Depression is a feeling of sadness and/or a decreased interest or pleasure in activities that becomes a disorder when it is intense enough to... read more and newer (second-generation) antipsychotics Antipsychotic drugs Schizophrenia is a mental disorder characterized by loss of contact with reality (psychosis), hallucinations (usually, hearing voices), firmly held false beliefs (delusions), abnormal thinking... read more , may be prescribed to treat specific symptoms.
+Medications such as antidepressants Medications for depression Depression is a feeling of sadness and/or a decreased interest or pleasure in activities that becomes a disorder when it is intense enough to interfere with functioning.
+It may follow a recent... read more and newer (second-generation) antipsychotics Antipsychotic drugs Schizophrenia is a mental disorder characterized by loss of contact with reality (psychosis), hallucinations (usually, hearing voices), firmly held false beliefs (delusions), abnormal thinking... read more may be prescribed to treat specific symptoms.
 Second-generation antipsychotics may help decrease anxiety and paranoia.